Types of Autism: DSM-4, DSM-5, and Autism Spectrum Disorder Explained

 This condition was a catchall for signs of autism that did not fit neatly into one of the other types of autism.

-In the DSM-5, these separate diagnoses became part of what is referred to as the autism spectrum.
+In the DSM-5, these separate diagnoses became part of what is referred to as autism spectrum disorder.
 The DSM-5 also introduced criteria for determining “severity levels” to distinguish the extent of support needs.

 Level 1